0xboz/blog/_posts/2019-06-07-how-to-download-binance-trading-pair-tickers.md

 title: "How to Download Binance Ticker Pairs"
 date: 2019-06-07
 tags: [binance, ]
-excerpt: "A simple python script to download all Binance trading pairs"
+excerpt: "A simple python script to download all Binance trading pair tickers"
 ---
 I am planning to create custom data bundles for [Zipline](http://www.zipline.io/).
 [Binance](https://www.binance.com/) is the leading crypto exchange as of this writing and it provides massive trading data via its [public API](https://github.com/binance-exchange/binance-official-api-docs).
 A series of upcoming tutorials will dive deep into crypto data bundles for Zipline.